Kartik-7813/pdf-to-audiobook/README.md

 # PDF to Audiobook Converter
 This is a simple web application that converts a PDF file into an audiobook.
-It uses Flask for the web framework, PyPDF2 to extract text from the PDF, and gTTS (Google Text-to-Speech) to generate the audio.
+It uses Flask for the web framework, PyMuPDF to extract text from the PDF, and gTTS (Google Text-to-Speech) to generate the audio.

 ## Features
 - Upload PDF: Users can upload a PDF file through a simple web interface.